Buddug Jones: Anglesey woman 'beaten to death by partner' - court

 “But that didn’t stop the defendant making accusations.

-“We say that background spiralled to the events of 22nd of April.”
+“We say that background spiralled to the events of 22 April.”

 Body found in bed